-Cycling improvements should be equitably implemented across all communities within the District on the social gradient, but with a particular focus on those lower down the gradient.
+Cycling improvements should be equitably implemented across all communities within the District.

-Non-residential development proposals are expected to should also promote provide shower changing facilities for staff.
+Non-residential development proposals are expected to provide showers and changing facilities where there are 5 or more staff.

-The Council will, where possible, support the growth of the local cycling network within the district (as defined in Policy T2 of the Strategic Policies and Land Allocations DPD) to encourage and maintain the growth of cycle usage as a viable and suitable form of transport, and recognise the value of such a network in creating a coherent network of green infrastructure.
-Support will be given to proposals that seek to enhance and improve delivery or improvement of aspirational routes as well as the existing network, in accordance with the County Council's Cycling and Walking Strategy and Policy T2.
+The Council will, support the growth of the local cycling network within the district (as defined in Policy T2 of the Strategic Policies and Land Allocations DPD) to encourage and maintain the growth of cycle usage as a viable and suitable form of transport, and recognise the value of such a network in creating a coherent network of green infrastructure.
+Support will be given to proposals that seek delivery or improvement of aspirational routes as well as the existing network, in accordance with the County Council's Cycling and Walking Strategy and Policy T2.

 - 16.11 The pedestrian environment and the opportunities for people to access key services on foot are acknowledged to be very important.
 Civic spaces and public realm should be accessible and inclusive for all pedestrian users.
 A good pedestrian environment has been recognised to be beneficial to an individual's well-being whilst also bringing economic benefits to town centre locations. - 16.12 By encouraging a range of uses, particularly key services, within either town or local centres, this policy aims to allow residents and visitors the ability to reach the facilities they require without the need to travel long distances.
 This could be equally appropriate in areas of high accessibility with good linkages to a range of transport modes.
 For many this will involve walking for part of the journey so it is therefore important to ensure that the pedestrian environment is of a high standard. - 16.13 The Council will seek to promote a safe pedestrian network within the district in accordance with Policy T2 of the Strategic Policies & Land Allocations DPD.
 A safe network means safety from other road users such as motor vehicles and cyclists.
 Management of other road users including speed restrictions, sufficient widths, segregation and, where appropriate, well designed crossing facilities which can reduce conflicts between users will be required.
-The use of low traffic neighbourhoods should be sought to help minimise through traffic and Pproposals should also seek to create well designed pathways, natural surveillance, appropriate levels of lighting, CCTV and good levels of maintenance can improve actual and perceived security.
-Such design features will be encouraged within new development. - 16.14 The Council will seek to protect the established Public Rights of Way (PROW) within the district;

-this includes footpaths of local importance but also footpaths of national importance, including the English Coastal Path Route.
+The use of low traffic neighbourhoods should be sought to help minimise through traffic and proposals should also seek to create well designed pathways, natural surveillance, appropriate levels of lighting, CCTV and good levels of maintenance can improve actual and perceived security.
+Such design features will be encouraged within new development. - 16.14 The Council will seek to protect the established Public Rights of Way (PROW) within the district; this includes footpaths of local importance but also footpaths of national importance, including the English Coastal Path Route.
 Development proposals that affect recognised Public Rights of Way should, in the first instance, seek to incorporate existing routes satisfactorily within the proposal.
-Where this is demonstrated to not be possible the Council will expect proposals to provide adequate alternative arrangements through the appropriate diversion of existing routes.

-16.15 The Council is not the highway authority for the district, this is the role of Lancashire County Council.
+Where this is demonstrated to not be possible the Council will expect proposals to provide adequate alternative arrangements through the appropriate diversion of existing routes. - 16.15 The Council is not the highway authority for the district, this is the role of Lancashire County Council.
 The Council is working closely with the County Council on the development of a Local Cycling and Walking Infrastructure Plan (LCWIP).
 The LCWIP sets out the Highways Authorities priorities for interventions over the short/medium term across the district.
 Its primary concern is to encourage modal shift and inevitably has a focus on the main urban areas of the district.
-The Council will work in partnership with key stakeholders, particularly Lancashire County Council, to identify areas for improvement and to improve the pedestrian environment within the district.